DataStax-Academy/ac201-labs/lab06-clustering-columns/steps/intro.md

 In this hands-on lab, you will:

-- Build tables with multi-row partitions
+- Build a table with clustering columns
+- Use `ORDER BY` in queries
-- Execute searches by partitions
+- Execute range queries

 ❗ <strong>Warning:</strong> Wait for the *Lab environment ready!* message before you click *START*